 Opportunities in Brazil

-Brazilian State Funding Agencies, articulated by its National Council (CONFAP), offers support through fellowships and grants to researchers based in UK Universities and Research Institutions who are looking to spend from two weeks to four years working in research in Brazil, in collaboration with local colleagues.
-The 2016 results can be seen here.
+Brazilian State Funding Agencies, articulated by its National Council (CONFAP) and the National Council for Scientific and Technological Development (CNPq), are launching a call for proposals offering support to researchers based in UK Universities and Research Institutions, who are willing to work in research institutions in Brazil, in collaboration with local colleagues.
+Application deadline Monday 6 April 2020.
+Find out details of the call (PDF).